 The QScript system

-QScript is a read-only real-time prescription monitoring system that notifies health practitioners to review a patient’s monitored medicine prescription history at the point of care.
+QScript is a read-only real-time prescription monitoring system that generates notifications to prompt health practitioners to review a patient’s monitored medicine prescription history at the point of care.

-The system will conveniently integrate with the everyday workflow of compatible prescribing and dispensing software.
+The system conveniently integrates with the everyday workflow of compatible prescribing and dispensing software.

 As QScript is an online system, an internet connection is required to access the system.
 It can be accessed via mobile and tablet devices.